 Chartered accountants can expect to earn an average of around £84,500 and that is before yearly bonuses are added which can expected to be around £17,000 per year on average.

 The salary expectations and averages for accountants here is informed by Prospects.ac.uk.

 If you’re interested in becoming an accountant, you can do this by studying a degree in accountancy and then going on to achieve further professional accreditations should you wish.
 Becoming a professional accountant can also be achieved through a degree apprenticeship.

-We also offer an accredited BSc (Hons) Business & Management with Accounting & Finance course on which you will explore key aspects of accounting and finance whilst also engaging with the fundamentals of modern business and management.
+We also offer our BSc (Hons) Accounting and Finance course on which you will explore key aspects of accounting and finance whilst also engaging with the fundamentals of modern business and management.